 - Swamp Thing at DC Digital.
 James Wan executive produces.
 Mark Verheiden and Gary Dauberman write and EP.

 - V-Wars at Netflix with Ian Somerhalder (The Vampire Diaries) fanging up once more in a 10-episode adaptation of a novel.
 Haven’t read it (yet).

 - The Order at Netflix.
 A college freshman joins a secret society that includes a lot of monsters.
 10 episodes ordered.

 - NOSA42 at AMC is an adaptation of the Joe Hill novel about a woman who tracks a man who steals the souls of young children.
 10 episodes ordered.

 - The Purge at USA/SyFy.
 One day each year, murder and mayhem are legalized in this TV adaptation of the Blumhouse film.

-- The Vampire Chronicles at TBD.
-Paramount TV and Anonymous Content have been awfully quiet about the buyer for those 11 Anne Rice novels featuring The Vampire Lestat, however, I expect corporate synergy to win out allowing Showtime to win the prize.
-Bryan Fuller (American Gods, Hannibal) and Christopher Rice (Bone Music, Ramses the Damned: The Passion of Cleopatra) exec produce.
+- The Vampire Chronicles at Hulu.
+Paramount TV and Anonymous Content settled on Hulu for those 11 Anne Rice novels featuring The Vampire Lestat, however, they have yet to announce an international distributor, so fans worldwide await that news.
+Bryan Fuller (American Gods, Hannibal) was attached to EP but quickly bowed out for undisclosed reasons, so Christopher Rice (Bone Music, Ramses the Damned: The Passion of Cleopatra) exec produces without a showrunner.

 - The Passage at FOX.
 Ridley Scott EPs the adaptation of Justin Cronin’s novel set in the not-too-distant future where a military experiment gone wrong unleashes a vampire plague upon the continental US.
 Really loved this book which was so disturbing on so many levels.